Battle of Camden: Battle

 Gates ordered Stevens and de Kalb to attack, while Cornwallis issued the same order to Webster.
-The 800 strong 33rd Fusiliers advanced with bayonets towards the 2,500 soldiers in the Virginia and North Carolina militia.
+Webster's First Brigade consisting of 530 men of the 23rd and 33rd Regiments of Foot advanced with bayonets towards the 2,500 soldiers in the Virginia and North Carolina militia.
 The militia, however, had never used bayonets before.
 The American left wing collapsed as the Virginians and then the North Carolinians fled.
 The Virginians fled so fast that they suffered only three wounded.
 The North Carolinians fled all the way back to Hillsborough, North Carolina.

 According to Williams, referring to the British charge, "the impetuosity with which they advanced, firing and huzzaing, threw the whole body of militia into such a panic that they generally threw down their loaded arms and fled in the utmost consternation.
 The unworthy example of the Virginians was almost instantly followed by the North Carolinians."

 Furthermore, in a letter to Thomas Jefferson, then governor of Virginia, "picture it as bad as you possibly can and it will not be as bad as it really is."

 A member of the North Carolina militia, Garret Watts, later confessed, "It was instantaneous.
 There was no effort to rally, no encouragement to fight.
 Officers and men joined in the flight.
 I threw away my gun..."

 Rawdon's troops advanced in two charges, but heavy fire repulsed his regiments.
 The Continental troops then launched a counterattack which came close to breaking Rawdon's line, which began to falter.
 Cornwallis rode to his left flank and steadied Rawdon's men.
 Instead of pursuing the fleeing militia, Webster wheeled to the left, into the Continentals.
 One of the North Carolina militia brigades that had been stationed next to the Delaware Line held its ground, the only militia unit to do so.